mDIS Backups

 VirtualBox Snapshots

-• On the host system, create "Snapshots" with the VirtualBox Software.
-This creates much smaller files than full backups, but are they are a bit harder to maintain and restore.
+- On the host system, create "Snapshots" with the VirtualBox software.
+This creates much smaller files than full backups, but they are a bit harder to maintain and restore.

-• More information on snapshots can be found in the Virtualbox documentation (opens new window)
+- More information on snapshots can be found in the VirtualBox documentation

 Additional techniques

-• For Ubuntu this could be Deja Dup (opens new window), a software to automatically create incremental backups, and full backups.
-See the documentation for that program (opens new window).
+- For Ubuntu, this could be Deja Dup, a software to automatically create incremental backups and full backups.
+See the documentation for that program.

-• See also section Mysql Administration and mysql-backup-and restore page.
-Backing up the Mysql Server independently via DB dumps has additional benefits.
+- See also the section MySQL Administration and mysql-backup-and-restore page.
+Backing up the MySQL server independently via DB dumps has additional benefits.
 For example, it enables you to restore individual tables if necessary.

 Saving backups